Introduction¶

 $ make

 This procedure uses the default configuration options and should work out-of-the-box if you have a Fortran compiler, OpenMPI, and CMake installed.
-Testing is performed on GFortran version 6 and greater, and OpenMPI version 2 and greater (other Fortran compilers and MPI distributions may also work, though they are not explicitly supported or tested by ACME Lab).
+Testing is performed on GFortran version 6 and greater, and OpenMPI version 2 and greater (other Fortran compilers and MPI distributions may also work, though they are not explicitly supported or tested).
 A minimum version of CMake version 3.0 is required to utilize the build system.

 FEPX comes packaged with tests and reference outputs.
 To run the tests, execute the following from your build folder: